mui/material-ui/test/README.md

 ### React API level

+#### Debugging tests

+If you want to debug tests with the e.g. Chrome inspector (chrome://inspect) you can run `yarn t <testFilePattern> --debug`.
+Note that the test will not get executed until you start code execution in the inspector.

+We have a dedicated task to use VSCode's integrated debugger to debug the currently opened test file.
+Open the test you want to run and press F5 (launch "Test Current File").

 #### Run the core mocha unit/integration test suite.

 To run all of the unit and integration tests run `yarn test:unit`